trampgeek/moodle-filter_ace_inline/README.md

         print(input())
         </pre>

-5. data-files.
+4. data-files.
 This is a JSON specification that defines any additional files to be loaded into the working directory.
 Attribute names are file names and attribute values are file contents.
 Since this is JSON, newlines in file contents should be represented as \n.
 For example:

-        <pre class="ace-interactive-code" data-output-lines="2"
+        <pre class="ace-interactive-code"
              data-files='{"blah.txt": "I am line 1\nAnd I am line 2\n"}'>
         print(open("blah.txt").read())
         </pre>

-6. data-params.
+5. data-params.
 This is a JSON object that defines any Jobe sandbox parameters that are to have non-standard values, such as `cputime` and `memorylimit`.
 This shouldn't generally be needed.
-Default: '{"cputime": 1}'.
+Default: '{"cputime": 2}'.

+6. data-prefix.
+This string value is code to be inserted in front of the contents of the ace editor before sending the program to the Jobe server for execution.
+An extra newline is *not* inserted between the two strings, so if you want one you must include it explicitly.

+7. data-suffix.
+This string value is code to be inserted in front of the contents of the ace editor before sending the program to the Jobe server for execution.
+An extra newline is *not* inserted between the two strings, so if you want one you must include it explicitly.

+9. data-html-output.
+If this attribute is present (with any value) the output from the run is interpreted as raw HTML.
+   The output from the program is simply wrapped in a \<div> element and inserted directly after the Try it! button.

 HTML-escaping of code within the \<PRE> element
 ==============================================